French Toilets

 Well, there's just no delicate way of explaining this one....

 I experienced a failure.
-Yes, yes, I stopped it up and had to poke around with the handle end of the toilet brush, and then clean up that mess.
-At least it did not go horribly wrong — the high-speed spinning hub seems to risk a rather spectacular failure mode.
+Yes, yes, I had stopped it up and I had to poke around with the handle end of the toilet brush, and then clean up the resulting mess.
+At least it did not go horribly wrong.
+The high-speed spinning hub seems to risk a rather spectacular failure mode.

 The Crusader was derived from the earlier Orion design.
 The only differences I noticed between the two boat designs were:

-• The simpler toilets on the earlier Orion, which worked much better.
-The Orion toilets are operated by pressing a waterproofed button on the panel below the counter to pump water into the bowl, and stepping on a foot pedal (barely visible below the bowl in the image at right) to open the large flapper valve into the holding tank.
+- The simpler toilets on the earlier Orion, worked much better.
+The Orion toilets are operated by pressing a waterproofed button on the panel below the counter to pump water into the bowl, and stepping on a foot pedal (barely visible below the bowl in the next-to-last image) to open the large flapper valve into the holding tank.
 For much better performance, use the detachable shower spray nozzle.
-The entire head compartment is the shower, see the picture at right with the drain in the floor.
+The entire head compartment is the shower, the last picture shows the drain in the floor.
 The Crusader heads had a complicated and poorly performing T-handle pumping mechanism.

 I have taken these on trips on the Canal Latéral à la Loire between Briare and Decize, and on the Canal du Midi between Port Cassafieres and Castelnaudary.
 Click here for many more pictures of those trips.

-This Toilette a Grande Vitesse, or High Speed Toilet, is found on the TGV or Train a Grande Vitesse, the High Speed Train running through France.
+This Toilette a Grande Vitesse or High Speed Toilet is found on board the TGV or Train a Grande Vitesse, the High Speed Train running through France.

 Before leaving my seat, my GPS had synced up and was indicating a speed of 305 km/hour.